loberti1/glob_challenge/README.md

 Apart from that, it inserts batches up to 1000 rows, it uses loops to iterate through chunks.

-You can send requests using this command: curl -X POST -F "jobs.csv=@C:\Users\COREBI\Desktop\archivos\jobs.csv" -F "departments.csv=@C:\Users\COREBI\Desktop\archivos\departments.csv" -F "hired_employees.csv=@C:\Users\COREBI\Desktop\archivos\hired_employees.csv" http://127.0.0.1:5000/
+You can send requests using this command: curl -X POST -F "jobs.csv=@C:\Users\COREBI\Desktop\archivos\jobs.csv" -F "departments.csv=@C:\Users\COREBI\Desktop\archivos\departments.csv" -F "hired_employees.csv=@C:\Users\COREBI\Desktop\archivos\hired_employees.csv" http://127.0.0.1:5000/load

 # 2
 Inside SQL folder, all queries needed can be accesed.
 DDL and DML were defined for this section, pretty straightforward.
-I will add an endpoint for this queries after I verified the information requiremets are met, this time with GET method.
+I added an endpoint for this queries in the same app_api_glob.py, this time as I'm getting information GET method will be used.
+I will add some visualizations in PowerBI for this queries as bonus track